adj59-dev/adj59-dev.github.io/_posts/2025-08-04-reading-nielsen-and-chuang:-chapter-3.md

 | 1     | 1     | 0    | 1           | 1            | 0      |
 | 1     | 1     | 1    | 1           | 1            | 1      |

 Using the AND, OR, and NOT configurations of the Fredkin gate, the following circuit was created to output $(x,y,c,x\oplus y)$, which are highlighted yellow.
+There are several outputs which are garbage bits; uncomputation could be used to get rid of them, but this is not shown below.

 <img width="1920" height="604" alt="image" src="https://github.com/user-attachments/assets/801ad8d1-d591-4cc7-9929-63a56372088b" />